-Fir Needle is used in perfumery to obtain woodsy scents.
-Evergreen essential oils have a long history of use in the sauna, steam bath, and as an additive to baths and massage products targeting sore muscles and relaxation.
+Fir Needle, like other evergreen essential oils, has a long history of use as an additive to baths and massage products targeting sore muscles and relaxation.
 In hair care, Ancient Egyptians made a hair growth formula from fir needle oil and massaged it into their scalps.
 Aromatherapy: The aroma is invigorating, refreshing, and energizing.

 Geranium Essential Oil

-Geranium, with its mild, soothing and healing effects, is believed to stimulate cell regeneration and has been used in the treatment of skin conditions due to its mild, soothing, and healing effects.
-It restores a balance between oily and dry skin and scalp, it is good for all skin type and a great hair care ingredient.
+Geranium essential oil has been used in the treatment of skin conditions due to its mild, soothing, and healing effects.
+It restores a balance between oily and dry skin and scalp, is good for all skin types, and a great hair care ingredient.
 Aromatherapy: the sweet floral relaxing aroma helps reduce feelings of stress, anxiety, sadness, fatigue, and tension.